nerab/paradeiser/README.md

       $ pom init

 Creates the `~/.paradeiser` directory, an empty data store and the sample hooks in `~/.paradeiser/hooks`.
 If `~/.paradeiser` already exists, the command will fail with an error message.

+### Location

+  * List all locations

+        $ pom location
+        macbook@01:23:45:67:89:0A "Home Office"
+        macbook@45:01:89:0A:67:23 "Starbucks"

+  * Show the label of a location

+        $ pom location macbook@01:23:45:67:89:0A
+         Home Office

+  * Show the identifier of a location

+        $ pom location "Home Office"
+        macbook@01:23:45:67:89:0A

+  * Label a location

+        $ pom location macbook@01:23:45:67:89:0A "Your Label"

+## Low-level commands

+We don't want another daemon, and `at` exists.
+We just tell `at` to call

+      pom _stop-break

+when the break is over.
+The underscore convention marks this command as a protected one that is not to be called from outside.

+So when `at` calls Paradeiser with this line, the pomodoro or break are over and Paradeiser does all the internal processing related to stopping the break (incl. calling the appropriate hooks, see below).

 ## Status